 Complying with Your Eye Medication Regimen

-If you have been diagnosed with glaucoma, it is critical that you maintain the eye medication regimen prescribed by your ophthalmologist.
+If you have been diagnosed with glaucoma, it is critical that you follow the eye medication regimen prescribed by your ophthalmologist.
 In order for the medication to lower your intraocular pressure effectively, consistent daily adherence to your prescribed eye drop regimen is essential.

 At times, compliance can be difficult because there can be some discomfort when administering your eye drops.
-If you have ongoing problems, such as pain, blurred vision, or headaches after taking your drops, talk to your doctor about using another type of eye drop.

 • Always wash your hands before you begin.